codyjohnsontx/codyjohnsontx/README.md

 <p align="left"> As a full-stack developer and lifelong learner, I'm passionate about creating a positive impact.
 I take on projects to solve real-life challenges and streamline tasks.
-Currently in my spare time, I'm exploring Computer Vision and Machine Learning, with a keen interest in autonomous vehicles.

 Beyond coding, I see myself as a problem-solver and innovative thinker.
 Continuous growth and curiosity drive me to make a meaningful difference in our world.